 - What is a realistic worst case scenario of my unhappy feelings?

 - What are my options if that scenario happens?

 - What is the actual probability of that scenario happening?

-- Who can I share theses feelings with that will be respectful yet honest?
+- Who can I share these feelings with that will be respectful yet honest?

 Digging into the worst case scenario, for me, makes it a problem to be solved rather than something that is an abstract unhappy feeling.
-I am able to think of alternate options, possible benefits and every time so far—I’ve realized that the worst case scenario is not very realistic.
+I can think of alternate options, possible benefits and every time so far—I've realized that the worst case scenario is not very realistic.

-Last week, I was having some unhappy feelings.
+Last week, I had some unhappy feelings.
 I thought about why.
 I had suffered an ankle injury.
-I had projects that seemed bleek.
+I had projects that seemed bleak.
 My team seemed stressed.
 Taking the time to think about these things relaxed me.
 Rather than thinking about my sucky situation, I began to think about solutions.
 I talked to a few people as soon as I could about it.
 Together, we assessed my feelings and then solutions.
-The result, so far, has been more productivity which has lead to more fun for me.
+The result, so far, has been more productivity which has to lead to more fun for me.